For some athletes, the Olympics aren’t just a chance to compete — they’re an opportunity to defect

 1956 Summer Olympics in Melbourne

-The 1956 Melbourne Summer Olympics were held just weeks after Soviet tanks and troops crushed an uprising in Hungary.
-Thousands were killed and wounded and hundreds of thousands fled the country.
+The 1956 Summer Olympics in Melbourne, Australia were held just weeks after Soviet tanks and troops crushed an uprising in Hungary.
+Thousands were killed and wounded, and hundreds of thousands fled the country.

 The Hungarian Olympic team heard the news through the press after they landed in Melbourne, according to the New Republic, and many resolved not to return to Hungary.

-Tensions came to a head at the semifinal water polo match between Hungary and the Soviet Union, which became known as the “Blood in the Water” episode.
-Fights broke out between players and Hungarian water polo star Ervin Zador exited the pool with blood pouring from his head after a Soviet player hit him.
+Tensions came to a head at the water polo semifinal between Hungary and the Soviet Union, which became known as the “Blood in the Water” episode.
+Fights broke out between players, and Hungarian water polo star Ervin Zador exited the pool with blood pouring from his head after a Soviet player hit him.

 Dozens of Hungarian athletes defected from the Games that year, most to the United States.